Non-fungible token: Speculation

 NFTs representing digital collectables and artworks are a speculative asset.
 The NFT buying surge was called an economic bubble by experts, who also compared it to the Dot-com bubble.
 In March 2021 Mike Winkelmann called NFTs an "irrational exuberance bubble".
 By mid-April 2021, demand subsided, causing prices to fall significantly.
 Financial theorist William J. Bernstein compared the NFT market to 17th-century tulip mania, saying any speculative bubble requires a technological advance for people to "get excited about", with part of that enthusiasm coming from the extreme predictions being made about the product.
-For regulatory policymakers, NFT has exacerbated challenges such as speculation, fraud, and high volatility.
+For regulatory policymakers, NFTs have exacerbated challenges such as speculation, fraud, and high volatility.